 - Carotenoids: This group contains substances such as alpha-carotene, beta-carotene, lycopene, and lutein.
 Alpha- and beta- carotene are converted into Vitamin A, an essential vitamin for eye health.
 Lutein has also been shown to improve eye health, preventing cataracts and macular degeneration.

 - Flavonoids: These phytonutrients act in the body to reduce inflammation.

 - Ellagic acid: Found in berries and other foods, these phenols protect the body's cells from oxidative stress.

-- Resveratrol: This substance is found in grapes and wine, and has been shown to have antioxidant and anti-inflammatory effects.
-It can help prevent heart disease and certain cancers.
+- Resveratrol: This substance is found in grapes and wine and has been shown to have antioxidant and anti-inflammatory effects.

 The measure of acid - alkaline balance in foods is measured with the Potential Renal Acid Load, or PRAL.
 Some foods that have been shown to have the highest alkaline PRAL values are: